aimcod/backup/README.md

 # backup service.

 The service is started by a .timer at specific times.
-The backup script creates a full system backu, using rsync.
+The backup script creates a full system backup, using rsync, my preffered tool for file transfers.

-The secondary service replicates the data on a secondary drive.
+The secondary service replicates the data from the first backup set on a secondary drive.